hexaxsoftwares/houx.js/README.md

 ```html
 <element *style="[styleObj,{ margin:'10hx', background:'#0a3039' }, elementStyles ]" />
 ```
-Hexax will iterate through the array values and parse the resulting objects as styles
+Houx will iterate through the array values and parse the resulting objects as styles

 #### **Class binding**

-Class is a special attribute to an html element, so hexax provides useful semantics for encapsulating class names.
+Class is a special attribute to an html element, so houx provides useful semantics for encapsulating class names.

 A class can be passed an array or a plain object. for example...
 ```html
 <button *class="[ btn, m-5 , w-70 ]"> Click me </button>
 ```
-When a class binding receives an object, hexax evaluates the property values as a condition on passing the property keys as the class names. e.g.
+When a class binding receives an object, houx evaluates the property values as a condition on passing the property keys as the class names. e.g.
 ```html
 <button *class="{ largeBtn:true, 'bg-dark':false, btn: true,  }">Click me</button>